ovito.pipeline

 compute()

-will raise an error, because theExpressionSelectionModifier
+will fail, because theExpressionSelectionModifier

 only to theParticles

-object that is stored in our snapshotdata
+object stored in our snapshotdata

 .
 ThisDataCollection